stefanocoretta/lexa/README.md

 add_entry(new_db)
 ```

-This will create a new file with the entry scheleton which you can edit.
+This will create a new file with the entry skeleton, which you can edit.
 The new `id` is automatically created for you based on the existing
 files.